 Drone Medication Deliveries Start at Florida Retirement Community

-This month, UPS and CVS Health Corp. will start delivering prescriptions using Matternet M2 drones to residents living in The Villages, Fla.,the nation’s largest retirement community.
+UPS and CVS Health Corp. recently started delivering prescriptions using Matternet M2 drones o residents living in The Villages, Fla.,the nation’s largest retirement community.
 Located in central Florida, the community is home to more than 135,000 people.
 It also has one of the largest veteran populations in the country.

 Support for Social Distancing, Rural Communities

 According to UPS and CVS Health Corp., drone medication delivery offers a fast, efficient way to deliver time-sensitive prescriptions while respecting social distancing.
 No more standing in line wearing a mask and gloves or idling in the drive-through lane to pick up your prescriptions.